Createdd/Writing/articles/CSandNET.md

 An operator tells the compiler to perform specific mathematical or logical manipulations.

-#### Decision making, loops and encapsulation
-If else statements and for and while loops are pretty much the same as in other languages.

-The object-oriented principle of Encapsulation helps avoid duplicate relationships between information, allowing you to hide internal state and abstract access to it though type members such as methods, properties, and indexers.
->Encapsulation helps you reduce coupling between objects and increases the maintainability of your code.

 #### Arrays and strings
 An array stores a fixed-size sequential collection of elements of the same type.
 An array is used to store a collection of data, but it is often more useful to think of an array as a collection of variables of the same type stored at contiguous memory locations.